tataratat/splinepy/README.md

 ## Dependencies
-Followings are direct dependencies for splinepy.
-Please feel free to check out the repositories linked in the following.
+The following are direct dependencies for splinepy.
+Please feel free to check out the repositories linked.

 | Package | Description                                             | python | c++ |
 | ------- | ------------------------------------------------------- | ------ | --- |